 Martin Parr (born in Epsom, England, 1952) is a key figure in the world of photography, recognized as a brilliant satirist of contemporary life.
 Author of over thirty photography books, including Common Sense, Our True Intent Is All for Your Delight, and Boring Postcards, his photographs have been collected by museums worldwide, including the Getty Museum in Los Angeles, New York’s Museum of Modern Art, and the Tate Modern, London.
 A retrospective of his work continues to tour major museums around the world since opening at the Barbican Art Gallery, London, in 2002, and he was featured in Cruel and Tender, the Tate Modern’s major survey of photography in 2003.
 Parr is a member of Magnum Photos.

-The exhibition consists of 53 photographs in the following paper sizes: 44 x 64, 24 x 34, 24 x 28.7, and 24 x 24.
+The exhibition includes 53 photographs, 6 “large” in 2 formats (44 x 64 and 44 x 54 inches) and 47 “small” in 3 formats (24 x 34 inches and 24 x 28.7 inches and 24 x 24 inches).
 The works will travel unframed and will be magneted to the walls.
-The show requires approximately 250 feet of running wall space.
+The show requires approximately 185 feet of running wall space.

 Photographs by Martin Parr